How to Use LinkedIn to Grow your Business

 I want to work with Ambitious, Innovative and Purpose Driven businesses and their teams to be ⭐Top of Mind, ⭐First Choice, ⭐Only Choice.

 Book a time to find out how I can help your business with a free 15min intro call here.

 Michelle J Raymond

-Michelle J Raymond is the Chief LinkedIn Strategist at her company Good Trading Co and a founding member of the LinkedIn Small Business Advisory Council for LinkedIn Pages.
+Michelle J Raymond is the Chief LinkedIn Strategist at her company B2B Growth Co and a founding member of the LinkedIn Small Business Advisory Council for LinkedIn Pages.
 Michelle specialises in helping small to medium business owners make a real impact in business.
 As a leading global authority on LinkedIn Pages, her passion is to change the world by doing good business with good people.